I Know You're Out There Somewhere: Background

+In the song the singer remembers an old girlfriend and recognizes that circumstances have changed.
+Hayward said "I think it just was one of those things where everyone wants to know what happened to the first person they ever really loved.
+Best not to find out.
+Best to leave it as a nice memory."

 Reception

 Kachejian rated "I Know You're Out There Somewhere" as the Moody Blues' 9th greatest song, saying that it "presented a more beautiful melodic line, and did indeed seem more sensitive and appealing than the 'Your Wildest Dreams' recording."
 Classic Rock critic Malcolm Dome rated it as the Moody Blues' 2nd greatest song, saying that it's "catchy yet also calmly intricate."
+Midder critic Will Fenton rated it as the Moody Blues' 2nd greatest song, calling it "a classic example of Moody Blues’ style, combining lush instrumentation, emotive vocals, and sophisticated lyrics" and also commenting on how its "music builds to a stunning crescendo."

 Music video

-The video features Janet Spencer-Turner as the character from the singer's past.
+The video features Janet Spencer-Turner as the character from the singer's past; she also played the same role in the video for 'Your Wildest Dreams'.
 Actor Ben Daniels portrays the younger version of Justin Hayward.